7 Hidden Signs Your Nervous System Is Completely Dysregulated

 Your Autonomic Nervous System (ANS) was designed to keep you alive.
 It has two main gears: A Sympathetic State (Fight or Flight): Designed for extreme, short bursts of energy to run away from a literal tiger.
 A Parasympathetic State (Rest and Digest): Designed to heal tissues, digest food, sleep deeply, and connect with loved ones once the tiger is gone.

 This is called Nervous System Dysregulation.
 It is the biological root cause of modern burnout, chronic illness, and severe anxiety.
+If you are searching for how to tell if your nervous system is dysregulated, the answer usually lies in your body's daily physical responses.

 1. You Wake Up Exhausted, But You Cannot Sleep at Night